 This course covers disease etiology and organ system involvement, including physical signs and symptoms, prognoses, and common complications and their management.
 Topics include basic microbiology and principles of disease.
 This is an introduction to the pathophysiology of disease and covers common disorders of the body from the cellular level to the systemic.
 (39.6 Lec.
 Hrs.)

-Prerequisites: HSC:113, HIT:120.
+Prerequisites: HIT:120 or HSC:113.

 HIT:160 Principles of Disease II